1 | Mexican west coast rattlesnake |

 8 | Northwestern neotropical rattlesnake |

 This species is misleadingly named, as it actually lives in southern Mexico, where it occupies a large swathe of territory.
-Northwestern neotropical rattlesnakes (Crotalus culminatus) can reach 180cm, and are mainly nocturnal, moving under cloak of darkness when nobody can see them.
+Northwestern neotropical rattlesnakes (Crotalus culminatus) reach up to 180cm, and are mainly nocturnal, moving under cloak of darkness when nobody can see them.
 This rattlesnake is one of the most forest-loving, hiding on the forest floor amidst rotting leaves and loose rocks.
 Their favourite habitats include thorn woodland, arid scrub forest, dry tropical forests and nearby limestone outcrops.

 Crotalus culminatus is particularly common along Mexico’s southern Pacific coast, just fizzling out before reaching the Guatemalan border.
-This is one of the least neurotoxic rattlesnakes, as they completely lack the crotoxin possessed by many of their relatives.
+This is one of the least neurotoxic rattlesnakes, as they completely lack the crotoxin possessed by several of their relatives.

-Instead, Crotalus culminatus venom contains crotamine, a myotoxin which attacks muscle cells, and can paralyse the hind legs of mice.
-Crotamine makes up 6% of the venom as an adult and 1% as a youth.
+Instead, Crotalus culminatus venom contains crotamine, a myotoxin which attacks muscle cells, and can fully paralyse the hind legs of mice.
+Crotamine makes up 6% of the venom mixture as an adult and 1% as a youth.
 The diet of Crotalus culminatus is mysterious, but most sightings so far have been rodents, including the spiny pocket mouse.

 9 | Mexican small-headed rattlesnake |